OctopusDeploy/docs/docs/getting-started/index.md

 ---
 title: Getting Started with Octopus Deploy
-description: This section provides instructions to help you do your first deployment quickly.
+description: This section provides instructions to help you with your first deployment.
 position: 1
 ---